home-assistant/developers.home-assistant/docs/creating_platform_code_review.md

  2. Avoid passing in `hass` as a parameter to the entity.
 When the entity has been added to Home Assistant, `hass` will be set on the entity when the entity is added to Home Assistant.
 This means you can access `hass` as `self.hass` inside the entity.
  3. Do not call `update()` in constructor, use `add_entities(devices, True)` instead.
  4. Do not do any I/O inside properties.
 Cache values inside `update()` instead.
  5. When dealing with time, state and/or attributes should not contain relative time since something happened.
-Instead it should store UTC timestamps.
+Instead, it should store UTC timestamps.
  6. Leverage the [entity lifecycle callbacks](entity_index.md#lifecycle-hooks) to attach event listeners or clean up connections.

 ### 6. Communication with devices/services